jfc3/10kapart/ReadMe.md

 * Added e-mail link for questions in the footer.
 * Removed the "Address" and Phone" text from screen.
 * Made address a link to Goolge Maps.
+* Added note with an ID tied to the aria-described by so screen reader users know the address link goes to Google Maps.
+* Added "extended-address" SPAN to address for additional address alogn with moving <BR /> after the SPAN instead of inside.
+* Added a few more restaurants to the DCA and NVA JSON files, along with notes to the a few palces that were missing them.

 ## Installation
 Please have the following installed before running: